keremaydin52/multinational-retail-data-centralisation215/README.md

 #### Update DB
 This sql file includes queries to update or change tables.
 Also there are display data queries to decide what has to be updated exactly.

+#### Display Data
+This sql file includes queries to display data for different scenarios.
+You can find the scenarios in comments.